nawabahmadreshi/documentation/pages/features/app-download-banner.md

 ## Deeplinking from the banner

-Like all Branch deeplinks, you can pass custom parameters through the App/Play Store by specifying keys in the data dictionary.
-If you have enabled deeplink routing in your app, the example below will take the visitor straight to a picture with id “12345” after installing and opening the app.
+Like all Branch deeplinks, you can pass custom parameters through the App/Play Store by specifying keys in the link's [data dictionary]({{base.url}}/getting-started/link-configuration).

+{% example %}If you have enabled deeplink routing in your app, this example will take the visitor straight to a picture with id “12345” after installing and opening the app.

 {% highlight javascript %}
 branch.banner(options, {
     data: {
         '$deeplink_path': 'picture/12345',
         'picture_id': '12345',
         'user_id': '45123'
     }
 });
 {% endhighlight %}
+{% endexample%}

-To dynamically specify the deep link path depending on which website page is loaded, use this example:
+{% example %}You can dynamically specify the deeplink path depending on which website page is loaded.

 {% highlight javascript %}
 branch.banner(options, {